Natural vs. Synthetic Astaxanthin: Which Is Better and Why?

 This superior bioavailability means that even if you consume less natural astaxanthin, your body might be getting more usable antioxidant power than from a larger dose of synthetic astaxanthin.
 It's quality over quantity in action!

-Environmental impact: Green vs. petrochemical
+Environmental impact: Natural vs. petrochemical

 In today's world, the environmental impact of our choices is becoming increasingly important.
 Once again, natural astaxanthin comes out on top.